 “To God Be The Glory For The Things He Has Done!” –Shelly

 Christina Burkert has been in the fire service for over 32 years as both a career and a volunteer firefighter.
 At 19 years of age she joined her town volunteer fire department in Newtown, CT.
 While in Newtown she served with United Fire Company of Botsford, Newtown Hook & Ladder and Sandy Hook Fire & Rescue.
 At 23 she was hired by the State of Connecticut as an Aircraft Rescue Fire Fighter for Bradley International Airport Fire Department where she served for 20 years until her retirement.
 During her tenure at BDLFD, she was Vice President and then President of IAFF Local S-15 for 14 of her 20 years.
 After her retirement she became a volunteer firefighter at East Granby Volunteer Fire Department where she concluded her time served as the Assistant Fire Chief.
-Christina currently works as the Deputy Emergency Management Director for the Town of East Granby and is also a medically trained ski patroller for the National Ski Patrol at Ski Sundown in New Hartford, CT.
+Christina worked as the Deputy Emergency Management Director for the Town of East Granby and is also a medically trained ski patroller for the National Ski Patrol at Ski Sundown in New Hartford, CT.
+Christina has since relocated to the Tennessee area but nothing has changed for her.
+We work together as a team to ensure that our girls receive the best guidance possible

 While in Fire Instructor 2, Christina created the program “Adapting Structural Firefighting for Aircraft Emergency Response”.
 This program is aimed at educating municipal firefighters for the diverse conditions they may experience relating to aircraft structures, multi casualty patients, various fuels and airport support services for an aircraft incident in their town.